TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 ### Age Category: Wyrmling
 At 1st level, you are a wyrmling, a mere child to others of your kind though already more powerful than many lesser creatures will ever be.
 As a wyrmling, you have the following features.

-#### Ability Score Increase
-You can increase four ability scores of your choice by 1.
-The same ability score can be increased multiple times using this feature.

-#### Ability Score Maximum
-Your maximum for any ability score is 21.

 #### Natural Weapons
 Your claws, bite, and tail are powerful natural weapons, which you can use to make attacks.
 The damage of these attacks is based on your size, as shown in the Features by Constitution table.
 You use your Strength modifier for attack and damage rolls with your natural weapons.
 You can choose to attack with one of your natural weapons each time you take the Attack action.

-#### Natural Armor
-While you are not wearing armor, your AC is equal to 17.
-Senses.
-You have blindsight out to a range of 10 feet, and darkvision out to a range of 60 feet.

-#### Age Restricted
-While you may grow in power through combat experience, you cannot advance to 7th level until you reach the next age category, becoming a young dragon.
-To advance your age category, you must be 6th level and have a hoard upon which your entire form can rest comfortably, equivalent in value to the entire holdings of a wealthy noble.
-The DM determines exactly how much you need to form this hoard.
-When you have met these prerequisites, you must hibernate with your treasure hoard for a period of time determined by the DM, rapidly maturing your body.
-At the end of your hibernation, you awaken as a young dragon of your species.

 ### Age Category: Young
 At 7th level, you have grown in size and power, becoming a young dragon.
 As a young dragon, you gain the following features.

-#### Ability Score Increase
-You can increase four different ability scores of your choice by 2.

-#### Ability Score Maximum
-Your maximum for any ability score is 25.

-#### Natural Armor
-While not wearing armor, your AC is equal to 18.

 #### Senses
 You have blindsight out to a range of 30 feet, and darkvision out to a range of 120 feet.

-#### Age Restricted
-While you may grow in power through experience and adventuring, you cannot advance to 13th level until you also advance your age category, becoming an adult dragon.
-To become an adult dragon, you must be 12th level and have a hoard of equivalent value to a monarch’s royal treasury.
-The DM determines exactly how much that is.
-When you have met these prerequisites, you must slumber with your treasure hoard for a period of time determined by the DM, rapidly maturing your body.
-At the end of your hibernation, you awaken as an adult dragon of your species.

 ### Age Category: Adult
 At 13th level, you have attained the size and power of an adult dragon.
 As an adult dragon of your species, you gain the following features.

-#### Ability Score Increase
-You can increase four different ability scores of your choice by 1.

 #### Ability Score Maximum
 Your maximum for any ability score is 28.